 Within the Decision Making subtest, scoring depends on the type of question.
-For the multiple choice questions, which have one correct answer, there is one mark available for each.
+For the multiple choice questions, which have one correct answer, one mark is available for each.
 For the ‘yes’ or ‘no’ questions, which have five statements to respond to, there are two available marks; two marks will be awarded for all correct responses to the statements and one mark for partially correct responses.

-The raw mark that you achieve in the Decision Making subtest is converted into a ‘scale score’ between 300 – 900.
+The raw mark you achieve in the Decision Making subtest is converted into a ‘scale score’ between 300 – 900.
 The other cognitive subtests – Abstract Reasoning, Quantitative Reasoning and Verbal Reasoning – are all scored in the same way, whereas the Situational Judgement Test is scored using a band system.

 For all of the ‘cognitive subtests’ in the UCAT, it’s generally advised that a ‘good’ score is approximately 20 – 30 marks above the average score for that subtest.
 For example, for 2023, a ‘good’ UCAT score for the Decision Making subtest would be 643 – 653.

 Remember, the average score will vary each year, depending on how that year’s candidates perform, and therefore, so will what’s considered a ‘good’ UCAT score.

 As mentioned previously, some of the questions in the Decision Making subtest can be tricky if you’re unsure of them; therefore, it’s vital that you’re familiar with the types of questions you’ll receive and how to answer them.
-Focusing on practice questions and practice tests during your UCAT preparations will support you to understand what the subtest involves and how to approach it.
+Focusing on practice questions and practice tests during your UCAT preparations will support you in understanding what the subtest involves and how to approach it.

 To ensure that you’re fully prepared for the exam, you should practice all six types of questions that you'll encounter.
-In addition to this, to gain more from your preparations, you should aim to identify the types of questions which you find more challenging and dedicate additional time to those.
-Our adaptive question bank can help you with this, by automatically identifying your strengths and weaknesses, and ensuring that you spend time developing the areas which are likely to have the biggest impact on your UCAT Decision Making score.
+In addition to this, to gain more from your preparations, you should aim to identify the types of questions you find more challenging and dedicate additional time to those.
+Our adaptive question bank automatically identifies these for you and ensures that you spend time developing the areas which are likely to have the biggest impact on your UCAT Decision Making score.